merriekay/CS167-Project-1/README.md

 9. **Conclusions:** What insights/recommendations do you have?
 What did you find that was interesting?
 Which model was your best model, which models didn't work well?
 Why do you think this is?
 In general, I want a discussion of your experiment, the results, and what they mean.

 ### Your Experiments should Include:
-- A **k Nearest Neighbors** model with at least 1 tuned parameter
+- A **k Nearest Neighbors** model with a graph of at least 1 tuned parameter
-- A **weighted k Nearest Neighbors** model with at least 1 tuned parameter
+- A **weighted k Nearest Neighbors** model with a graph of at least 1 tuned parameter
-- A **Decision Tree** model with at least 1 tuned parameter
+- A **Decision Tree** model with a graph of at least 1 tuned parameter
-- A **Random Forest** model with at least 1 tuned parameter and feature importance chart
+- A **Random Forest** model with a graph of at least 1 tuned parameter and feature importance chart
 - **Normalize your data** and try the above models again (no need to tune your parameters this time unless you want to).

 ## Notes, Tips and Tricks